-Team members design and construct a small vehicle that is only powered and stopped by chemical reactions.
+Team members design and fabricate a small vehicle that is only powered and stopped by chemical reactions.
 The car is meant to travel a certain distance while carrying a specific load.
 The distance and load are determined one hour before competition.
 The goal of the competition is for the car to travel and stop as close to the end point as possible.
 Unlike most other car projects at UCI, consistency and precision are desired rather than speed and endurance.
-For UCI specifically, it has been tradition to create two cars.
+For UCI specifically, it has been a tradition to create two cars.

 Come check out our lab at Engineering Tower 821!
-Lab hours: TBD

 ChemE Car Team 2020-2021 Co-Project Manager - Giselle Meraz Co-Project Manager - Patrick Yang Chemical Lead - Nicholas Wang Chemical Lead - Sama Hamouda Controls and I&E Lead - Lance Eades Mechanical Lead - Jasper Yao